Sweet and Low-Down

 Sweet and Low-Down is a 1944 film directed by Archie Mayo and starring Benny Goodman and Linda Darnell.
 The film was a fictionalized version of life with Goodman, his band, and their manager while entertaining at military camps.
 The song "I'm Making Believe" (lyrics by Mack Gordon; music by James V. Monaco) was nominated for an Academy Award.

-Premise
+Plot

 A young trombonist lets his newfound success go to his head when he is invited to join the Benny Goodman Orchestra.